iankhor/weather/docs/README.md

 ## Introduction

-Thanks for taking a look at the Drawboard exercise, we appreciate you taking the time to give this a bash - hopefully you will find it fun to complete.
+Thanks for taking a look at the Dxxxboxxxx exercise, we appreciate you taking the time to give this a bash - hopefully you will find it fun to complete.

 This repository contains a simple sample app using an Air Quality API to fetch and return data about air quality in a given location.
 You can find details of this endpoint here: http://aqicn.org/json-api/doc/